jhnwnstd/suxotin/README.md

    python algorithm1.py
    ```

-2. **Adjust Parameters (Optional)**

-   - Modify the `max_words` parameter in the script to change the number of words processed.

-3. **View the Results**
+2. **View the Results**

+   - Results will be saved to `algorithm1_output.txt`.
-   - The script will process the corpus and output the classified vowels and consonants.
+   - The file will contain the classified vowels and consonants for each language.

 ## Understanding the Code

-### Sukhotin's Algorithm (`sukhotin.py`)
+### Sukhotin's Algorithm (`suxotin_algorithm.py`)

+- **Reading the Dataset**: The script reads language text files from the `Test/data/` directory, ensuring it processes the same dataset as Algorithm 1.
+- **Detailed In-Line Comments**: The script includes comprehensive comments explaining each step, making it easier to understand and modify.
-- **Algorithm Steps**:
+- **Functions**:
+  - `get_language_data`: Reads text data for a specified language code.
+  - `preprocess_text`: Cleans the text by converting to lowercase and removing non-alphabetic characters.
-  - Constructs an adjacency matrix of letter co-occurrences.
+  - `create_frequency_matrix`: Constructs a symmetric adjacency matrix of character pairs.
-  - Iteratively classifies letters as vowels or consonants based on adjacency sums.
+  - `classify_vowels`: Implements the core of Sukhotin's algorithm, classifying characters based on adjacency sums.
-  - Adjusts counts to minimize the influence of previously classified vowels.
-- **Adjustable Threshold**: Allows for fine-tuning the classification to achieve higher accuracy across different datasets.
+  - `run_analysis_for_language`: Orchestrates the processing for each language and collects results.
+- **Output**: Results are written to `suxotin_algorithm_output.txt`, including execution times for performance insights.

 ### Spectral Decomposition Algorithm (`algorithm1.py`)

 - **Functions**:
   - `vowel_consonant_classification`: Classifies letters based on the signs of the components in the second right singular vector obtained from SVD.
   - `algorithm1`: Prepares the corpus, constructs the p-frame matrix, performs SVD, and calls the classification function.
+  - `run_algorithm_for_language`: Processes each language and writes results to an output file.
 - **Key Libraries**:
   - **NumPy**: Used for numerical computations and performing SVD.
-  - **NLTK**: Provides access to corpora and utilities for text processing.
+  - **Pandas**: For handling CSV data and data manipulation.
+- **File Output**: Results are saved to `algorithm1_output.txt`.

 ## Extending the Algorithms

-- **Different Corpora**: Modify the scripts to use other corpora available in NLTK or your own text data.
+- **Different Corpora**: Modify the scripts to use other corpora or your own text data by adjusting the `test_folder` variable and ensuring your text files are properly formatted.
 - **Language Adaptation**: Apply the algorithms to texts in other languages.
 Validate assumptions (e.g., most frequent letter being a vowel) for each language.
-- **Threshold Adjustment** (Sukhotin's Algorithm): Experiment with different threshold values to optimize performance for specific languages or datasets.
+- **Threshold Adjustment** (Sukhotin's Algorithm): Experiment with different threshold values in the `classify_vowels` function to optimize performance for specific languages or datasets.
+- **Detailed Analysis**: Use the execution times and logging to analyze performance bottlenecks or to compare algorithm efficiency across languages.

 ## References